French-Canadian Voyageurs |

 In the yard is found:

-FIRSTLY two steer, seven years old, brown hair; estimate each one at 85 livres making together 170 livres
+FIRSTLY two steer, seven years old, brown hair; estimate each one at 85 livres making together 170 livres.

-ITEM two cows, one aged 7 years, and the other 1 year old, black hair and red hair; one with black hair estimated at 45 livres and the other with red hair estimated at 40 livres; making together 85 livres.
+two cows, one aged 7 years, and the other 1 year old, black hair and

 ITEM two heifers aged 1 year of red hair; estimated together at 14 livres.